merklejerk/zipped-contracts/README.md

 # Zipped Contracts

 Compressed contracts that automatically self-extract when called.
 Useful for cheaply deploying contracts that are always called off-chain in an `eth_call` context.
-There are many examples of these contracts used in modern protocols/dapps: "lens"-type contracts, quoters, NFT metadata, etc.
+There are many examples of these contracts used in modern protocols/dapps: "lens"-type helper contracts, quoters, NFT metadata, query helpers, etc.

 There is also a companion web app for deploying zipped contracts from your browser @ [bytecode.zip](https://bytecode.zip).